stevenwhitlow/SoftClusteringOccupations/README.md

-# Soft clustering of occupations
-Soft categorization of occupations using on-the-job task data
+# Soft categorization of occupations using on-the-job task data

 A summary of this project is available [on my website](https://www.whitlow.ca/projects/grade-of-membership-occupations/), including a live demonstration of the estimated group memberships for each occupation.